The Ottoman Empire the Great War

 The Young Turks were also convinced that a victory against Russia would allow the empire to regain land lost to Russia in Central Asia.
 At the beginning of World War I, Great Britain’s empire included India, east of Mesopotamia.
-The Young Turks believed that their needs would be best met by joining forces against these two rivals.
+The Young Turks believed their needs would be best met by joining forces against these two rivals.

 The Ottoman Empire signed a treaty with Germany in August 1914 and, within weeks, sent troops into battle.
-The following year, Bulgaria also joined the war on the side of the Central Powers in hopes of gaining land from Serbia once the Allies were defeated.
+The following year, Bulgaria also joined the war on the side of the Central Powers, hoping to gain land from Serbia once the Allies were defeated.
+At the beginning of the Great War, many observers believed the Central Powers to be the strongest alliance in history.

 Resources